 "Actually, we were giving you someone else's review.
 We need to find your evaluations and we will be back."

 I never saw them again.
 It was a strange, odd experience.
 No one ever apologized or said they were sorry.
 I practically had a heart attack during the review.
-I am pretty sure I knew who the review was for, however, and it was someone who was very good at his job in my opinion.
+I am pretty sure I knew who the review was for, however, and it was someone very good at his job in my opinion.
 After that review, I thought to myself: "If this is what is going to be waiting for me after six more years here, that is not a good situation."

-Your Career Could End at Any Second
+6) Your Career Could End At Any Second

 All the people in litigation departments often lose their jobs when a few major cases settle.
 When the corporate market slows down, and it always does, corporate attorneys lose their jobs in droves.
 A mistake an attorney made years ago could suddenly come back to haunt him in a malpractice lawsuit and his career could suddenly be over.